Blueman3612/KnightVision/PROJECT.md

    - Attacker's control is greater than defender's control on that square, OR
    - Equal control but with lower material value at risk (e.g., pawn forks knight/bishop while defended by another pawn)
 4. **Value Exception**: Allow targets with unfavorable control ratios if the material exchange would favor the attacker (e.g., knight attacking a queen or rook, pawn attacking a bishop)
+5. **King Exception**: The opponent's king is always considered a valid target, regardless of square control metrics.

 **Example: Basic Knight Fork**
 ```